Now Hiring: USPS hiring ahead of busy holiday season - KESQ

 Munoz says there are positions that will allow you to work more independently, while others call for more teamwork.

-She says being able to communiticate with the customers is a key factor to working for the Postal Service.
+She says being able to communicate with the customers is a key factor to working for the Postal Service.

 “I love what I do.
 This Postal Service has been great to me.
 I started out as a young person when I was in college,” Munoz said, “I was a city carrier, and then I became a supervisor.
 And then I went into management for human resources.”